 This module offers practical tips for facilitating these discussions and helping you ask the right questions when exploring the data.

-- Choose the best tool for the job
+- Using a suitable tool for the job

-- Use the measure to explore and to understand
+- Using it to explore and to understand with the child or young person

-- Prepare to give feedback and discuss results
+- Preparing to give feedback and discuss responses and scores

 - Plan ahead